Whakapapa: Whakapapa in the mental health system

 Whakapapa is defined as the "genealogical descent of all living things from God to the present time.
 "Since all living things including rocks and mountains are believed to possess whakapapa, it is further defined as "a basis for the organisation of knowledge in the respect of the creation and development of all things".

 Hence, whakapapa also implies a deep connection to land and the roots of one's ancestry.
 In order to trace one's whakapapa it is essential to identify the location where one's ancestral heritage began; "you can’t trace it back any further".
 "Whakapapa links all people back to the land and sea and sky and outer universe, therefore, the obligations of whanaungatanga extend to the physical world and all being in it".

 While some family and community health organisations may require details of whakapapa as part of client assessment, it is generally better if whakapapa is disclosed voluntarily by whānau, if they are comfortable with this.
 Usually details of a client's whakapapa are not required since sufficient information can be obtained through their iwi identification.
 Cases where whakapapa may be required include adoption cases or situations where whakapapa information may be of benefit to the client's health and well-being.

 Whakapapa is also believed to determine an individual's intrinsic tapu.
 "Sharing whakapapa enables the identification of obligations...and gaining trust of participants".
 Additionally, since whakapapa is believed to be "inextricably linked to the physical gene", concepts of tapu would still apply.
 Therefore, it is essential to ensure that appropriate cultural protocols are adhered to.

 Misuse of such private and privileged information is of great concern to Māori.
-While whakapapa information may be disclosed to a kaimatai hinengaro in confidence, this information may be stored in databases that could be accessed by others.
+While whakapapa information may be disclosed to a kaimātai hinengaro in confidence, this information may be stored in databases that could be accessed by others.
 While most health professions are embracing technological advances of data storage, this may be an area of further investigation so that confidential information pertaining to a client's whakapapa cannot be disclosed to others.

 Additionally, it may be beneficial to find out if the client is comfortable with whakapapa information being stored in ways that have the potential to be disclosed to others.
 To combat such issues, a Māori Code of Ethics has been suggested.
 A Māori Code of Ethics may prevent "the mismanagement or manipulation of either the information or the informants".